kglotfelty/dmradar/README.md

 If a quadrant contains only NULL, NaN, Inf, or pixels outside the data subspace, then the quadrant is treated as if if meets the acceptance criteria to allow further splitting appropriate for the method.
-No special consideration for quandrants with only some Null/NaN/out-of- subpsace pixels.
+No special consideration for quadrants with only some Null/NaN/out-of- subspace pixels.

 When pixels in a quadrant are grouped